grinnell-cs/csc151-images/_eboards/eboard24-3.md

   considering pre-registering for CSC-161.
 Feel free to chat with me if you have questions about the course.
     * We should be able to fit all interested parties.
-* Section 1 only: One of you told a friend that you felt that I wasn't very snarky in class and wished that I were more so.
-Hence, we have a survey.
-    * Sam needs to be more snarky.
-    * Sam's snarkiness is about right.
-    * Sam needs to be less snarky.
-Too bad, so sad.
-    * Students need to be less snarky.
-WINS!
 * Sorry about the delay on MP6 on Gradescope.
 * Every person needs a piece of paper.